Drug Discovery

 4. Research Impact Questions

-Provide responses to the below questions using the template provided in Proposal Central:
+Provide responses to the Research Impact Questions using the template provided in Proposal Central.

 LOIs are due by April 15, 2025, at 12:00 p.m. (noon) ET.